 The market was different from the market I had attended in The Netherlands.
 The Luxembourg Christmas Market was more similar to a traditional market.
 From the market, you could see the Fortress that once surrounded the city, now considered a UNESCO World Heritage Site.
 There were SO many vendors located around the main square.
 They had everything you could think of: food, wine, beer, gifts.
 The vendors were friendly and eager to show you their goods.

 Decorations were beautiful and reflective of the season.
 A Ferris wheel, bungee jump area, and other rides were available for children young and old to indulge in.
 Several beer and wine tents were on hand to quench thirsts obtained while wandering the gift stands.
 We enjoyed some fresh glühwein and decided to keep one of the souvenir cups.
-A cool element about Christmas Market vendors is that you pay a deposit for your cup (let’s say 2€) with the price for the drink.
+A unique element about Christmas Market vendors is that you pay a deposit for your cup (let’s say 2€) with the price for the drink.
 Once you drink the beverage within, you can return the cup to get your deposit back, or you can keep your glass as a simple reminder of your trip!

 If you worked up an appetite, which you definitely would have wanted to, there were various options to fill up!
 I had two different meals.
 The first was raclette, a cheese that is melted and served atop potatoes, meat (usually ham), and some pickles and pickled onions.
 This dish was so incredibly fresh that the cheese was actually warmed and placed on the plate right before my eyes.
 Delish!
 My snack before the drive home was a hot dog, but not a simple dog with ketchup and mustard.
 Oh no, this hot dog was covered with thin potato chips and onions.
 It was also delish!